Feeds:

 Read Full Post »

-The Tabernacle is symbolical of the human body, soul, and spirit.
+The Tabernacle with its three sections is symbolic of the human body, soul, and spirit.
 The Ark of the Covenant symbolical of the believer’s “heart” — covered with Christ, sheltered under angelic protection, the place where we hear God’s voice.

 The items inside the Ark of the Covenant are symbolical, too.
-A copy of the Law was put there representing the God’s law written in our hearts, Aaron’s rod was placed inside symbolical of us being personally chosen by God for his service.
+A copy of the ten commandments was put there representing the law of God written in our hearts.

 — fritz